Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ### FFMPEG Installation (OPTIONAL)  {#ffmpeg}
 >**Note:** This step is only needed if using Alfresco Enterprise Viewer Video.

 1. Download and install an official FFMPEG package from [here](https://ffmpeg.org/download.html){:target="_blank"}.
 Use the latest supported release.
+Note that the latest windows release is included in the `Third Party` folder of the alfresco-enterprise-viewer-package zip

 2. Note the path where FFMPEG is being installed as `FFMPEG_HOME`.